Canon 1D X Mark II vs Nikon W300

 |11.||Canon 1Ds Mark III||Y||mono||-||-||-||-||2.0||-||-||-|

 It is notable that the 1DX Mark II has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon W300?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.